djey47/smartX/README.md

 (for users).

-Just download archive **release/smartX-webapp-....tar.gz** and extract it to a subdirectory (e.g smartX) to your NGINX root.
+Just download archive ( *Raw* button click ): **release/smartX-webapp-<version>.tar.gz** and extract it to a subdirectory (e.g smartX) to your NGINX root.

-Please see *Running on a web server -> Dedicated server* section below to set up your NGINX http server correctly.
+Please see *Running on a web server => Dedicated server* section below to set up NGINX server correctly.

-And go to [http://localhost/smartX/smartx.html]() with your favorite browser.
+And go to [this URL](http://localhost/smartX/smartx.html) with your favorite browser.
 That's all!

 ### From scratch